-Dr. Elaina Servidio is a full-time licensed psychologist and Coordinator of the Steps Program at CBC.
+Dr. Elaina Servidio is a full-time licensed psychologist and Coordinator of the SAGE Program at CBC.
 Dr. Servidio earned her doctorate in Clinical Psychology from the Ferkauf Graduate School of Psychology, Yeshiva University, and her bachelor’s degree in Psychology from Fordham University where she graduated cum laude.
 She specializes in evidence-based treatments for anxiety, depression, OCD, trauma, ADHD, suicidal and non-suicidal self-injurious behaviors, and personality disorders across the lifespan.

 Dr. Servidio has worked in a variety of inpatient and outpatient settings with individuals across the lifespan providing individual, group, and family treatment.
 She is intensively trained in evidence-based treatments including; Dialectical Behavior Therapy (DBT) and Cognitive Behavioral Therapy (CBT).
 She has specialized training in DBT-Prolonged Exposure, an evidenced based treatment for trauma.